revolut-mobile/kompot/README.md

 ![wave_demo](https://user-images.githubusercontent.com/17656589/171048667-ecf071ca-2962-4c8a-8639-bb9a3ca289bf.gif)

-# How to use kompot?
+# How to use Kompot?

 ## Installation